 Vegetative Controls: A 15-foot undisturbed vegetative buffer zone will be maintained around the perimeter of the site.
 Existing trees will be preserved where possible.
 All diversions will be seeded (permanent seeding) within seven calendar days of construction.
 Topsoil will be stockpiled for use in landscaping.
 Grass-lined waterways will be constructed and lined with temporary straw-net liners and will be constructed around both buildings.
 All 3:1 cut slopes will be roughened by disking prior to seeding.
-The slope on the south side of the intermittent stream will be sodded with Bermuda grass.
-Any disturbed areas that will be left undisturbed for thirty or more days will be seeded (temporary seeding) within seven calendar days.
-After final grading, all disturbed areas will be seeded (permanent seeding) within seven calendar days.
+The slope on the south side of the intermittent stream will be seeded (temporary seeding) immediately.
+After final grading, all disturbed areas will be seeded (permanent seeding) immediately.

-Structural Controls: A sediment basin will be constructed at the end of the existing intermittent drainage to the north (drainage area: 4.8 acres).
+Structural Controls: A sediment basin with a surface discharge will be constructed at the end of the existing intermittent drainage to the north (drainage area: 4.8 acres).
 A sediment basin will be constructed at the southwest corner of the property where runoff leaves the property.
 Storm water will be directed to these basins with the assistance of diversions and grassed waterways.
 Upslope waters will be diverted around disturbed areas.
 A level spreader will serve as the outlet for the diversion southeast of the buildings.
 All cut slopes will be at or below a 3:1 grade.
 A construction entrance will be built and any accumulation of mud on vehicle tires will be washed, if needed, during muddy conditions.
 Inlet protection (silt fences) will be installed at all storm drain inlets.
 A silt fence will be constructed around the stockpile.
 The eroding natural drainage way on the north end of the site will be lined with rip rap (which is covered by a Nationwide Permit # 13 - an individual 404 Permit is not required because the activity is less than 500 linear feet and has less than 1 cubic yard of rip rap per linear foot - no notification of Corps required.).
 Riprap will be placed at all culvert outlet aprons.
-A sediment pond will be excavated for concrete trucks to wash the mixer chutes and a memo will be sent to the concrete supplier to use a minimum amount of water.
+A sediment pit will be excavated for concrete trucks to wash the mixer chutes and a memo will be sent to the concrete supplier to use a minimum amount of water.
 Drivers will be instructed to return any materials to the concrete batch plant and complete final washing procedures at that location.

 Housekeeping Practices.
 All equipment maintenance and repair will be done offsite.
 Trash cans will be placed at convenient locations throughout the site.
 The main trash collection bin will be located on the northeast corner of the site and will be picked up weekly by the city.
 Paints, solvents, fertilizers, or any other potentially toxic materials will not be stored onsite.
 Portable sanitary facilities will be provided for construction workers.
-There will be a designated area for concrete truck wash off.
+There is a marked and designated area for concrete truck wash off.